Leeibrah/J_Connect/readme.md

 ##
-Job microblog application powered by Laravel
+Job application powered by Laravel to connect employer and employee.

-Author: Chencha Jacob
-Client: Ajith